agude/agude.github.io/_posts/2022-05-16-i_still_love_hjkl.md

 ## Code Editing

-When I am editing code, I am not writing the most of the time.
+When I am editing code, I am not writing most of the time.
 I am reading.
 I am thinking.
 I find `hjkl` amazingly effective for this.

 Using `hjkl` lets me browse my code line by line, taking in the structure, the layout, and considering what changes I am going to make.
 I feel more connected